Senecio tamoides: Similar species

-In Australia, Senecio tamoides has been misapplied and is usually considered to be Senecio angulatus since the two species bear a striking resemblance, though S. tamoides (Canary creeper) has leaves that are comparatively softer, lighter greened, more ivy-like, less glossier and more toothed.
+In Australia, Senecio tamoides has been misapplied and is usually considered to be Senecio angulatus since the two species bear a resemblance, though S. tamoides (Canary creeper) has leaves that are lighter greened, more ivy or grapevine-like, less glossier and more toothed.
 Moreover, Canary creeper has petals that are slightly more elongated, about 10 mm long, compared to those of S. angulatus, which are 6–9 mm long.

-Delairea (formerly Senecio mikanioides), a related vine in the Senecioneae tribe, is also similar looking, but features small ear-shaped appendages at the base of the stalks of the leaves and flowers that lack obvious petals, whereas both S. angulatus and S. tamoides have daisy-like flowers with several petals.
+Delairea odorata (formerly Senecio mikanioides), a related vine in the Senecioneae tribe, is also similar looking, but features small ear-shaped appendages at the base of the stalks of the leaves and flowers that lack obvious petals, whereas both S. angulatus and S. tamoides have daisy-like flowers with several petals.
 Unlike S. angulatus, which is more of a scrambler, S. tamoides and Delairea grow like typical vines where they intertwine and attach themselves on objects as they climb.

 Cultivation

-It is a drought-tolerant, fast-growing garden plant that grows in full sun and in well-drained soil towards a wall or fence, and may need some regular plant food for robust growth and abundant flowering.
+It is a fairly drought-tolerant, fast-growing garden plant that grows in well-drained soil towards a wall or fence, and may need some regular plant food for robust growth and abundant flowering.
+It needs moderate watering until it becomes established in sun to part shade areas.
 Its long stems require support to climb, such as on a trellis or a pergola.
 It can also be allowed to naturally creep through other shrubs or by planting beside a tree, leaving it to ascend by itself.
 The plant's growing tips should receive full sunshine for the flowers to develop, though the base can tolerate full shade.

-Although naturally evergreen, it may be semi-deciduous in places that have frosty winters where it would die back and recover again in spring.
+Although naturally evergreen, it may be semi-deciduous in places that have frosty winters, where it will die back and recover again in spring.
 It can be pruned once in a while to maintain its spread in the garden.
 It can be grown from seed in spring, or from stem cuttings in summer.
+In Sweden, it is known as Sommarmurgröna ('summer ivy'), a name that is also interchangeably used for Delairea odorata, due to the fact that it grows in summer and dies back to the ground in the cold winter.